kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

 Users can confirm that the feature is active and functioning by inspecting the conditions exposed by the controller.
-Specifically, they can verify the value of `.spec.selectionStrategy` to ensure the expected behavior is enabled.
+Specifically, they can verify the value of `.spec.SelectionStrategy` to ensure the expected behavior is enabled.
 Moreover, users can verify the feature is working properly through events on the HPA object:
-- When creating or updating an HPA with selectionStrategy: OwnerReference, an event will be emitted, similar to this: `Normal  SelectionStrategyActive  "Pod selection strategy 'OwnerReference' is active"`
+- When creating or updating an HPA with SelectionStrategy: OwnerReference, an event will be emitted, similar to this: `Normal  SelectionStrategyActive  "Pod selection strategy 'OwnerReference' is active"`
 - When switching strategies, an event will indicate the change, similar to this: `Normal  StrategyChanged  "Pod selection strategy changed from 'LabelSelector' to 'OwnerReference'"`

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?